DBGY-Nacka/projekt-1-tital00s-kalle/readme.md

 flask
 sqlite3

+If you want view the database, either download DB Browser (SQLite) or download the SQLite Viewer extension.

 To run the code, simply run app.py.
 Then follow the given local host link to view the website.